 This workshop strand is for experienced literary translators that have published work and would like to receive some training in leading literary translation workshops.

 The BCLT Summer School is run in partnership with the National Centre for Writing and is generously supported by a number of national and international sponsors.
-The 2022 Summer School was supported by the following partners:
+The 2023 Summer School is supported by the following partners:

 The BCLT's International Literary Translation Summer School has been running since 2000 at University of East Anglia, Norwich, UK.